microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/local_kind_gitops_helm.md

 ## Cluster-level Config

-With Cluster-level GitOps config, the goal is to have an "horizontal components" or "management components" deployed on your Kubernetes cluster which will then be used by your applications.
-Good examples are Service Meshes, Security products, Monitoring solutions, etc. You will not be created a cluster-level config in this guide.
+With Cluster-level GitOps config, the goal is to have "horizontal components" or "management components" deployed on your Kubernetes cluster which will then be used by your applications.
+Good examples are Service Meshes, Security products, Monitoring solutions, etc. You will not be creating a cluster-level config in this guide.
 For an example of a cluster-level configuration please refer to the [helm based gitops on AKS scenario](aks_gitops_helm.md).

 ## Namespace-level Config

 With Namespace-level GitOps config, the goal is to have Kubernetes resources deployed only in the namespace selected.
-The most obvious use-case here is simply your application and it's respective pods, services, ingress routes, etc. In the next section will have the "Hello Arc" application deployed on a dedicated namespace.
+The most obvious use-case here is simply your application and its respective pods, services, ingress routes, etc. In the next section will have the "Hello Arc" application deployed on a dedicated namespace.

 # Azure Arc Kubernetes GitOps Configuration with Helm